jessemalone/ribocraft-jumbotron/README.md

-Sends image data from a 8x5 1-bit (monochrome) PCX image to a 8x5 redstone lamp screen in minecraft
+Sends raw image data from a hopefully 1-bit (monochrome) PCX image to a listening UDP port

 Usage: